 We were initially impressed with the promise of the Edelrid Mega Jul.
 This is a light, compact belay device that offers assisted braking functions at a fraction of the price of the competition.
-Ultimately though, the performance of the passive braking assistance is a significant compromise from active assisted locking devices like the Petzl GriGri.
+Ultimately though, the performance of the passive braking assistance is a significant compromise from active assisted locking devices.
 It's just not as smooth or as strong.
 Furthermore, the Mega Jul's friction in auto-block mode was horrific.
 We're intrigued by the future potential of passive assisted braking devices but aren't yet willing to recommend this one over the competition we saw.

 Other Versions and Accessories